choco-cupcake/GoodBoi/README.md

 - Refine detector code to account for newly discovered false positive patterns
 	- When some false positives are recurring (forked code) and hard to filter, one can rely on function and contract names to apply filters
 - Refilter previous hits by running 'node services/slitherRunner --refilter "detector-name"'
+- If the previous run resulted in errors
+	- Use scripts/contractsGetter to download locally the errored contracts.
+Inspect the full console errors and fix
-- If the previous run resulted in errors, retry the analysis failed in the last HOURS hours by runing 'node services/slitherRunner --retryErrors HOURS'
+	- To fix the database records, re-run the analysis that failed in the last HOURS hours by runing 'node services/slitherRunner --retryErrors HOURS'

 When writing custom detectors for Slither, it is important to account for every edge case.
 A failure of a single detector will cause the analysis to fail for other detectors as well.

 Source codes of currently running custom detectors can be found in the folder /custom_detectors.
 They'll eventually end up in another repo.
+#### Slither detectors install
+It comes handy to have the slitherRunner service running 24/7 on a dedicated server.
+To install new detectors on that machine, an helper script can be found at scripts/installDetector.js

 ## Main Notes
 ### Analysis Flags - How to choose which contracts to analyze